 The Office of Postgraduate Professional Development Programs at St. John’s University is dedicated to providing state-of-the-art training opportunities for professionals in the community who are interested in continuing education and professional development training.
 We provide specialized certificate training programs in specific areas of professional practice.

-We are approved by the American Psychological Association (APA) to offer continuing education programs for psychologists, and by the New York State Department of Education to provide training in Child Abuse Identification and Reporting and School Violence Prevention and Intervention training workshops.
+We are approved by the American Psychological Association (APA) to offer continuing education programs for psychologists, and by the New York State Education Department (NYSED) to provide training in Child Abuse Identification and Reporting and School Violence Prevention and Intervention training workshops.
+We are also approved by NYSED to offer continuing education programs to psychologists to fulfill requirements for licensing renewal

 Aware of its role as a leading educational institution and its responsibility to the community it serves, particularly the professional community, the Office of Postgraduate Professional Development Programs was created to develop training opportunities for SJU alumni and other professionals in the community interested in pursuing additional training to enhance their professional standing.